mrmurphy/splodingsocks.github.io/source/_posts/2012-10-11-boost-dot-python.markdown

 	env.SharedLibrary('hello_ext', 'hello.cpp')

 `libs` (in line 1) stores the string that will tell SCons we are going to be looking for the boost_python compiled library when linking.

 `libpath` is the path to those libraries.

 `includes` Boost.Python will need access to `pyconfig.h` and other python C++ headers, which are located where your python install includes are.
 If you don’t include this directory, your build will break!

 `frameworks = “Python”` Since we’re on a mac, we need to tell SCons to include the Python system framework while compiling.

-Now let me draw your attention to the line `SHLIBSUFFIX=‘.so’.
-Python, when importing, expects either a .py file, or a .so file.
+Now let me draw your attention to the line `SHLIBSUFFIX=‘.so’`.
+Python, when importing, expects either a `.py` file, or a `.so` file.
 The default mac extension for a shared library is `.dylib`.
-With this variable we are telling SCons to use the .so suffix instead of the default.
+With this variable we are telling SCons to use the `.so` suffix instead of the default.

 Lastly, we use `env.SharedLibrary` to build the shared object file.
 It’s important that the name of the shared library be the same as the module name you told Boost.Python to give your module in the C++ file.